Divnoor-4602/vapi-building-challenge/vapi-scripts/vapi-appointment-scheduling.md

 - "Excellent!
 I'll schedule you for [appointment type] with Dr. [Name] on [Day], [Date] at [Time]."
 - "Let me create this appointment for you now."

+**Step 3A: Create Google Calendar Event**

-- Use the "google_calendar_tool" to create the appointment with the following details:
+- Use the "google_calendar_tool" to create the Google Calendar appointment with the following details:
   - **Summary**: "Medical Consultation - {{patientName}}"
   - **Description**: "Follow-up appointment recommended by medical intake team.
 Scheduled at {{now}}."
   - **Start time**: Selected appointment time (must be between 9:00 AM - 5:00 PM weekdays, 9:00 AM - 1:00 PM Saturday)